Campus Classrooms, Centers, and Labs

 The clinic centers – three housed in the Shouse Building and one in 2CC – provide pro bono services to our local communities:

 - Physical Therapy Center for Clinical Education and Health Promotion

 Across the street from the Shouse Building in Building 34 are a number of departments and offices.
 The Office of Enrollment Services (Admissions, Financial Aid, the Registrar and Bursar) is on the ground floor.

-The Office of Student and Alumni Services, the Executive Administrative offices – including the Offices of the President, the Provost, Finance & Administration, Human Resources, Development, and Communications & Marketing – along with the Center for Interprofessional Studies and Innovation are on the second and third floors of Building 34.
+The Office of Student and Alumni Services, the Executive Administrative offices – including the Offices of the President, the Provost, Finance & Administration, Human Resources, Development, and Strategic Communications – along with the Center for Interprofessional Studies and Innovation are on the second and third floors of Building 34.